Callbacks and hooks

 The hook receives the new child class as an argument.
 Note that class is a reserved word in JavaScript and should not be used as a variable name.
 The child class will have all its methods in place when inherited() gets called, so you can use them within your callback function.

-In the same vein, if you include() an object that has a method called included, that method will be called.
-You can use this to build modules with complex behaviour inside a closure so they cannot be modified from outside:
+In the same vein, if you include() a module that has a singleton method called included, that method will be called.
+This effectively allows you to redefine the meaning of include for individual modules.

-The extended() hook works in much the same way as included(), except that it will be called when the object is used to extend() a class.
+The extended() hook works in much the same way as included(), except that it will be called when the module is used to extend() an object.